wrytherUC/TaskRuler/README.md

 ## Functional Requirements

-### Requirement 100.0: Search for Plants
+### Requirement 100.0: Start timer

 #### Scenario

-As a user interested in plants, I want to be able to search plants based on any part of the name: genus, species, cultivar, or common name.
+A user that wants to do specific tasks for a day.

 #### Dependencies

-Plant search data are available and accessible.
+Android timer feature is available.

 #### Assumptions

-Scientific names are stated in Latin.
+All tasks are entered in minutes

-Common names are stated in English.
+Multiple tasks are being done

 #### Examples
 1.1